 Properties of a Role

-A v2 role consists of a list of actions.
-Roles are discussed in detail in Basic Role-Based Access Control.
+An IAM v2 role consists of a list of actions.
+Some examples of those actions include reading IAM users, getting compliance profiles, or updating node status.
+Roles are discussed in detail in Role-Based Access Control.

 Members and Policies